Explore SAP HANA availability

 SAP HANA system replication without automatic failover

 The next few scenarios use SAP HANA system replication.
 Scenarios without automatic failover aren't common for deployments within one Azure region.
-Configurations without automatic failover, while avoiding the need for Pacemaker, warrant additional monitoring and require manual failover.
+Configurations without automatic failover, while avoiding the need for Pacemaker, warrant extra monitoring and require manual failover.
 Most customers are relying on Azure service healing instead.

 SAP HANA system replication without auto failover and without data preload

 In this scenario, you use SAP HANA system replication to transfer data synchronously to bring RPO down to 0.
-On the other hand, you have a long enough RTO that you don't need either failover or data preloading into the HANA instance cache.
+On the other hand, you have a long enough RTO that you don't need either failover or data preloading into the SAP HANA instance cache.
 In such a case, you can realize more benefits by taking the following actions:

-Even if you don't use data preload in the HANA system replication target, you need at least 64 GB of memory.
+Even if you don't use data preload in the SAP HANA system replication target, you need at least 64 GB of memory.
 You also need enough memory in addition to 64 GB to keep the rowstore data in the memory of the target instance.

 SAP HANA system replication without auto failover and with data preload